henryossinger/Intro-To-My-Hybrid-Cloud-Project/README.md

 # Intro-To-My-Hybrid-Cloud-Project
-Quick writeup on my background, where I am at with my tech journey (at time of writing), and my plans for building out a hybrid cloud environment.
+Quick writeup on my background, where I am at with my tech journey (at time of writing), and my plans for my next major project: building up a hybrid cloud environment.